Welcome

 +++Warning, this contains minor season 6 spoilers, but no major season 7 giveaways+++

-The seventh season of Hawaii Five-0 ended up being a very transitional season for the show, probably moreso than anyone expected it to be.
+The 25-episode seventh season of Hawaii Five-0 aired during the 2016/2017 season.
+It ended up being a very transitional season for the show, probably moreso than anyone expected.
 The season picks up shortly after the events that ended season 6, with Steve and Danny both still in the hospital recovering from the transplant operation.
 While they are recovering, a vigilante killer starts terrorizing the island, which means that they end up rushing back to work to deal with the situation.
-The season premiere episode also finds a clever way to incorporate Jack Lord, who played McGarrett in the original series, using CGI technology, to have the two Steves talk to each other.
+The season premiere episode also finds a clever way to incorporate Jack Lord, who played McGarrett in the original series, using CGI technology to have the two Steves talk to each other.
 From there, the show follows a similar format to the prior seasons, blending procedural case-of-the-week episodes with longer story arcs here and there.
-One of the longer serial arcs included guest stars, Claire Forlani as an ex-FBI profiler and Elisabeth Rohm (from Law and Order and Angel) as a police psychologist, in a storyline that involves a serial killer.
+One of the longer serial arcs included guest stars Claire Forlani as an ex-FBI profiler and Elisabeth Rohm (from Law and Order and Angel) as a police psychologist in a storyline that involves a serial killer.
 This season also sees the return of Michelle Borth as Catherine and Christine Lahti as Steve's mother, Doris in episode 150.
 Other notable episodes include one that is clearly inspired by the movie Die Hard in which Grace's school dance is attacked by terrorists and Danny and Lou have to save the day, a Jerry-centric episode involving a new JFK assassination conspiracy, and a Max-centric episode that would be Masi Oka's last appearance as a series regular.
 The season ends with a storyline involving a sex-trafficking ring that Kono vows to take down.

-For those who get the DVD set, the 25 episodes are spread across 6 discs.
+The DVD set is a six-disc set with the 25 episodes spread across the 6 discs.
 The extras are similar to those of the past couple of seasons.
 They mostly include deleted scenes on select episodes, but there is a short behind-the-scenes featurette on the show's 150th episode.
 And, of course, the show is now only available on DVD as it was no longer released on blu-ray after the fourth season.

 Monday, December 26, 2022